MicrosoftDocs/Console-Docs/docs/console-readconsole-control.md

 The number of characters to skip (and thus preserve) before writing newly read input in the buffer passed to the [**ReadConsole**](readconsole.md) function.
 This value must be less than the *nNumberOfCharsToRead* parameter of the **ReadConsole** function.

 **dwCtrlWakeupMask**
-A user-defined control character used to signal that the read is complete.
+A mask specifying which control characters between `0x00` and `0x1F` should be used to signal that the read is complete.
+Each bit corresponds to a character with the least significant bit corresponding to `0x00` or `NUL` and the most significant bit corresponding to `0x1F` or `US`.
+Multiple bits (control characters) can be specified.

 **dwControlKeyState**
 The state of the control keys.
 This member can be one or more of the following values.